JakeTotland/star-site/README.md

 Wow, what a journey.
 Like I've been saying, I don't blame you if you didn't read through that whole thing.
 I don't even know if I'd be able to.
 And sorry for all the rambling, especially rambling in the form of parentheticals.

-If you run into any problems that this guide (or others on the Internet) cannot solve, especially regarding things specific to the STAR site and how it all works and can be changed, please reach out to whoever preceeded as curator of the website (if possible).
+If you run into any problems that this guide (or others on the Internet) cannot solve, especially regarding things specific to the STAR site and how it all works and can be changed, please reach out to whoever preceeded you as curator of the website (if possible).
 A good approach might be to go down the emails of the BitBucket repo contributors.
-If they can't help you, and it's getting desperate, then you can reach out to me: Jason Scot.
+If they can't help you, and it's getting desperate, then you can try reach out to me, Jason Scot.
 I wrote this guide and made the site, so hopefully I'll have some answers.
-Shoot me an email at jason.s.scot@gmail.com and I'll try to help you figure it out.

 Good luck in your role as STAR website curator.
 I hope it ends up being an enjoyable and rewarding experience.